ResponsibleCapitalism.it

 In 1984, R. Edward Freeman published his landmark book, Strategic Management: A Stakeholder Approach, a work that set the agenda for what we now call stakeholder theory.
 In the intervening years, the literature on stakeholder theory has become vast and diverse.
 This book examines this body of research and assesses its relevance for our understanding of modern business.
 Beginning with a discussion of the origins and development of stakeholder theory, it shows how this corpus of theory has influenced a variety of different fields, including strategic management, finance, accounting, management, marketing, law, health care, public policy, and environment.
 It also features in-depth discussions of two important areas that stakeholder theory has helped to shape and define: business ethics and corporate social responsibility.
 The book concludes by arguing that we should re-frame capitalism in the terms of stakeholder theory so that we come to see business as creating value for stakeholders.

-Abstract: This paper aims to integrate insights from psychoanalytic theory into business ethics research on the sources of ethical failures within organizations.
+This paper aims to integrate insights from psychoanalytic theory into business ethics research on the sources of ethical failures within organizations.
 We particularly draw from the analysis of sources and outcomes of neurotic processes that are part of human development, as described by the psychoanalyst Karen Horney and more recently by Manfred Kets de Vries; we interpret their insights from a stakeholder theory perspective.
 Business ethics research seems to have overlooked how “neurotic management styles” could be the antecedents of unethical behavior within organizations.
 After showing the connection between five managerial neuroses and the corresponding potential ethical failures within organizations that have been already identified within business ethics research, we suggest three organizational strategies to counteract these failures.
 First, we argue that managers should pay greater attention at the complexity of human motivation, avoiding the simplistic view of compliance‐based approaches.
 Second, we discuss the importance of developing a conversation around values within organizations, enabling healthy individual growth and limiting the emergence of neurotic processes.
 Finally, we discuss the role of the business ethicist in facilitating such a process, suggesting a parallel between the role of the business ethicist and that of the psychoanalytic therapist.

-This book offers a case-study approach to stakeholder theory that moves beyond theoretical analysis to the applied.
+his book offers a case-study approach to stakeholder theory that moves beyond theoretical analysis to the applied.
 As stakeholder theory has moved into the mainstream of management thinking in business ethics and a number of the management disciplines, there is an increasing need to explore the subtleties of stakeholder engagement via examples from practice.
 The case studies in this volume explore a number of aspects of the idea of stakeholder engagement, via the method of clinical case studies.
 Edited by leading scholars in the field of business ethics and stakeholder theory, this text affords a solid grounding in theory, brought to new levels of applied understanding of stakeholder engagement.

 From the Preface by R. Edward Freeman, University Professor, Darden School of Business, University of Virginia: